 is connected to FTDI’sTX

-pin, because you want to create a loop:RX
+pin, because we want to create a loop:RX

 ->TX